 I mean, I can’t make this stuff up.
 It’s just that good.

 Make this pie!
 You will love it…if you love bananas, that is.
 My sister balks at them.
 And she used to be allergic to peanut butter!
 I have no idea how we’re related.
 I guess our shared affection for desserts and coffee redeems it all.

 However, if bananas really aren’t your thing, fret not.
 Sub strawberries!
 Or mangoes!
 Or blueberries.
 Just pick your fruit and go.
 Cheers!

 - 1 heaping cup walnuts

-- 1 heaping cup pitted dates (soaked for 10 minutes in warm water and drained)*
+- 1 heaping cup pitted dates (if dry and stiff, soak for 10 minutes in warm water and drain well)

 - 1 1/4 cups cashews (soaked for at least 4 hours or overnight, then drained)

 - 3 1/2 Tbsp coconut oil (melted)